 - Living in Colorado it is imperative that you keep water away from the foundation of your home so make sure your gutters are draining properly and moving water 4 to 5 feet from the foundation.
 You also want to make sure that your property is sloped away from the home.
 On some occasions over time the ground can settle and actually cause the swale to lead water back towards your home.
 You will want to correct this by adding soil to the low spots to make sure the drainage is sloping away from the home.

 - Sprinkler systems are something most residential homes have in Colorado.
 In order to keep your water bill down while also having your grass green it is imperative that you test the system to make sure you don't have any stuck valves and that the actual sprinklers are watering the grass and not the concrete or your foundation.
+You can contact a local landscaping company or a local plumber to help out with this task.

 - Garage Doors need to be regularly maintained.
 The chain on the door needs to be greased and checked for tightness.
 Each of the rollers and hinges should also be oiled.
 They make a special type of oil for garage doors one option that I have had luck with is PB Blaster.
 Overtime if left unchecked it is possible that the spring on the door will give way and that is extremely dangerous to anyone close by not to mention it might give you a heart attack because of the sound.
+Also check the electrical outlet on the ceiling if you have a garage door opener and blow it out with compressed air if you need to to keep bugs and dust from getting into the outlet.
+If the outlet looks to be in bad shape you should consider an electrician.

 - Gutter cleaning is another area you have to consider.
 Do you have taller more mature trees that cause a lot of leaves and debris to land in your gutters.
 This becomes a real problem in fall when trees shed there leaves.
 One option is to consider gutter covers so you don't have to clean your gutters regularly.
 Don't forget this step just because you have shorter trees.
 Kids have been known to throw wiffle balls and tennis balls that can get caught in the downspot area not letting water flow freely.